 Sony Pictures Entertainment

-Director Jonathan Levine revealed on Collider that all of the film's comedy was mostly improvised, and the dramatic moments were per the written script, which he admitted was more like an outline guide.
+Director Jonathan Levine revealed on Collider that a lot of the film's comedy was improvised, and the dramatic moments were per the written script, which he admitted was more like an outline guide.
 See more »

 [when he gets a World's Smallest Cock mug]